 and like doves from the land of Assyria.

 And I will settle them in their houses,

-The mystery of God, which goes back to the creation, is about to be realised.
-The world’s wise men will continue to assure us that there is no Creator.
+The mystery of God, which goes back to the Creation, is about to be realised.
+The world’s wise will continue to assure us that there is no Creator.
 They will continue to maintain that the universe of two trillion galaxies arose from a ‘singularity’ the size of a pea, that the power to move at will can be reduced to the properties of atoms, that DNA is a program without a programmer and therefore, if we do wonder at the wonders of Nature, we must do so unthinkingly.
 But God is God, and his purpose will be fulfilled.
 In the Old Testament the word ‘mystery’ occurs only in Daniel, and refers to the king of Babylon’s dream about how all human kingdoms would be terminated by the kingdom of the Messiah.
-In the New Testament the word is used variously, but ‘mystery of God’ appears in only one other place, referring simply to ‘Christ’ (Col 2:2).
-‘Also’ means that in the days immediately following the prophesied seventh trumpet all remaining prophecy will be fulfilled.
-The unexpected past tense, ‘was fulfilled’, accentuates the inevitability, as if it has already happened.
+In the New Testament the word is used variously, but ‘mystery of God’ appears only once elsewhere, referring simply to Christ (Col 2:2).
+‘Also’ signifies that in the days (plural) during which the seventh trumpet will sound all remaining prophecy will be fulfilled.

 The seventh trumpet is not blown until 11:15.
-The three and a half years during which the two witnesses prophesy, encompassed by 10:8-11.14, fall within rather than after the period of the trumpets.
-Accordingly, while the second ‘woe’ is clearly that of the penultimate trumpet (8:13), the woe is not said to have passed until the end of their prophesying (11:14).
+The three and a half years during which the two witnesses prophesy, encompassed by 11.1-14, fall within, not after, the period of the trumpets.
+Accordingly, while the second ‘woe’ is clearly that of the penultimate trumpet (8:13), the woe does not pass until the end of their prophesying.